pawurb/node-postgres-wiki/FAQ.md

 ### 9. Can I create a named prepared statement for use later on without performing a query?
 If not, does passing the same text again to a named statement get ignored and the cached version used?
 I don't want to have two codepaths in a function, one for first-use and one for every other.

 If a prepared statement has a `name`, it is only parsed once.
 After that, `name` will re-use the prepared statement regardless of what `text` is.

+### 10. Can we override the built in data converters between javascript and postgres data types?

+Yes, [here is a test that shows how it can be done.](https://github.com/brianc/node-postgres/blob/master/test/integration/client/huge-numeric-tests.js#L6) And for some examples of already registered converters, [look at this file.](https://github.com/brianc/node-postgres/blob/master/lib/textParsers.js)